dctacademy/billing-app/README.md

 # Billing App
-This repo, is a backend only rest api services setup for a billing application.
-This is meant to be useful for students learning front end skills either React/Angular/Vue.
-There is always a need for Backend API's to be setup for them to create any meaningful application.
+In this repo, the backend for a billing application has been setup.
+This is done to help the students who are learning front end development either React / Angular / Vue to build an application to test out their skills.

+The modules are as follows
+1. User
+2. Customer
+3. Product
+4. Bill

 ## API's